apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/observability/alert.md

 ## Alert rules

 The built-in generic alert rules of KubeBlocks meet the needs of various data products and provide an out-of-the-box experience without further configurations.
-These alert rules provide the best practice for cluster operation and maintenance, which further improve alert accuracy and reduce the probability of false negatives and false positives by experience-based smoothing windows, alarm thresholds, alarm levels, and alarm indicators.
+These alert rules provide the best practice for cluster operation and maintenance, which further improve alert accuracy and reduce the probability of false negatives and false positives by experience-based smoothing windows, alert thresholds, alert levels, and alert indicators.

 Taking PostgreSQL as an example, the alert rules have built-in common abnormal events, such as instance down, instance restart, slow query, connection amount, deadlock, and cache hit rate.